How to schedule an audit

 Attach records

-This component enables you to attach records such as additional checklists or instructions.
+This component allows you to attach additional records, such as checklists or instructions, to the audit.

-Records attached here will also automatically display on the Records register (attached records tab) when the audit is completed and closed.
-By default, records are assigned the same viewing permissions as those set for the audit.
+Records attached here will automatically appear on the Records register (in the 'Attached records' tab) once the audit is completed and closed.
+By default, these records inherit the same viewing permissions as those set for the audit.

 Click Attach to add records.